Marvel Snap Zone Premium

 Lastly, bots solve an intrinsic problem of Marvel Snap: Cube Distribution.

-If the only way to get cubes is to beat other players for their cubes (and gain a small extra cushion whenever you reach a “rank floor”) – then we’d have a finite amount of cubes, and only a certain amount of people could reach infinite each month.
-That’s bad.
+If the only way to gain cubes is to beat other players for their cubes (plus a few extra levels whenever you reach a “rank floor”), then we’d have a finite amount of cubes, and only a certain amount of people could reach infinite each month.
+Another way to say that is the game would become a “Zero-Sum game”, in which one persons gain is another persons loss.
+That basically would lock out players from ranking up if you could only climb by taking cubes from someone else.

-Bots offer a way to inject more cubes into the system at no cost to any single player, singlehandedly solving this problem.
-This is the biggest indicator that bots are here to stay – they’re just going to continue to improve and become “more human” over time.
+Bots offer a way to inject more cubes into the system at no cost to any single player since they don’t need cubes, singlehandedly solving this problem.
+This is the biggest indicator that bots are here to stay.
+They are just going to continue to improve and become “more human” over time.

 There’s a load of different types and tiers: